Code-Screen/Code-Screen.github.io/docs/results.md

 ### Give Feedback

-We also provide a nice workflow which enables you to give feedback to a candidate on their solution.
+We also provide a nice workflow that enables you to give feedback to a candidate on their solution.
 Click [here](feedback.md) for more details.